julyndav/SQL/Medicaid Client Database/README.md

 ## Project overview:
 <i>Due to the sensitive nature of the underlying data, screenshots in this repository have been blurred or masked.</i>

-The database was built and optimized to centralize billing information, support accurate monthly reporting, and improve efficiency for both case managers and administrative staff.
-Daily service entries submitted by case managers roll up into monthly totals, which are then used to generate billing statements and performance reports.
-These reports help ensure:
+This project is a Microsoft Access database designed to centralize Medicaid client billing, improve reporting accuracy, and streamline monthly service tracking for case managers and administrative staff.

+I redesigned and optimized the database to replace an inefficient legacy structure that relied on multiple monthly tables and duplicate data entry.
+The revised model consolidates all claim activity into a single transactional table, improves data integrity, and supports automated monthly and year-to-date reporting.

+The database helps ensure:
 <ul>
-<li>Case managers meet their required monthly service quotas</li>
+<li>Case managers meet required monthly service quotas</li>
-<li>Clients do not exceed their authorized service units</li>
+<li>Clients do not exceed authorized Medicaid service units</li>
-<li>Billing data is consistent, accurate, and audit-ready</li>
+<li>Billing data remains accurate, consistent, and audit-ready</li>
 </ul>
 <p>
-In addition, the system simplifies the management of client demographic information, improves data entry workflows through structured forms, and establishes a reliable data foundation for future analyses such as aging reports or long-term service utilization trends.
+In addition to billing workflow improvements, the database also standardizes demographic and authorization records, supports operational oversight, and provides a strong data foundation for future utilization and trend analysis.
 </p>

 ### Key Features: